FloridaMan7588/floridaman7588.github.io/README.md

+# Archived
+This repository is now archived as I've made a website that wasn't, ya know, completely stolen from someone.
+For the new site, vist https://floridaman7588.me
+The GitHub for my new website can be found [here](https://github.com/floridaman7588/floridaman7588.me)

 # GitHub Pages
 A small website using GitHub pages to show all of my other projects in a nice and presentable way.
 Can be viewed from https://floridaman7588.github.io